YangLu1031/cloud-builders/Beta/README.md

   be deleted after nine months.
 - Other versions.
 The directory for each Cloud Builder identifies the image source.
 Users who would like to pin a more particular version can generally use the source image as a drop-in replacement for the Cloud Builder.
+Each tool provides an example using the Cloud Builder hosted image as well as a versioned image from the source repository.

 ## New Images